christophermichaelcollins99/christophermichaelcollins99/README.md

+#Projects

+No projects are published on this GitHub at the moment - it's brand new!
+But please see below for information on what I can do for you as an established data professional.

+#About Me

 [Connect with me on Linked In](https://www.linkedin.com/in/christophermichaelcollins99/)

 Trust an expert.
 Using my 18 years of experience creating professional reporting solutions for a Fortune 50 company, I will increase your team’s effectiveness and profitability by showing you opportunities to improve your operational efficiency, your execution strategy, and your human interactions.